 I’m Retired, Can I Access Spanish Healthcare?

-Yes, healthcare in Spain for expats that have retired can be possible on the SNS public health service, by paying into the Convenio Especial insurance scheme, which covers pre-existing medical conditions.
+Yes, healthcare in Spain for expats that have retired can be possible on the SNS public health service, by paying into the Convenio Especial (see fees above), which accepts pre-existing conditions but excludes prescription subsidies.
 Alternatively, you can take out private medical insurance.

 Is National Spanish Healthcare Free?